JazzMaster/LazGFX/2dBGI/README.md

         OS9 (should have) sprockets
         Most Unices have X11- up to date OSes have newer XOrg (vs XFree) RasPi can use "FrameBuffer Mailbox acceleration"
         Dos has "assembler acceleration" and/or VESA.

 ### Cant I just USE SDL2_BGI and hook the C?

-SDLBGI(SDL2) can be used-
-but "as-is" needs a lot of palette and other hacking.<br>
+SDLBGI: SDL2 (in C) can be used- but "as-is" needs a lot of palette and other hacking.<br>

-Im going to have to "diff the .12-.15 patches" for Mac OS9.<br>
-I have no idea if JEDI sources tap the newer libs or not.
+The code is "very dodgy" in places.<br>
+If you need something "in a pinch" that "fully" supports "most" BGI functions, use it.

+Otherwise, use my routines.
+They are more "feature complete".

+### Can I mix Other SDL code with LazGfx?

+In otherwords:

+	Do I have to limit myself to the BGI Core?
+	NO.

+Yes, you can mix the routines-

+		as long as a "Graphics Rendering Context" is open(call Initgraph first).

+There can be a few issues- most SDL functions are not checked for sanity and need to be wrapped, but if you "feel the need" I will not stop you.
+(SDL doesnt care, either, just give it a Surface -or Renderer- to work with)

+Same for OpenGL. <br>
+(Passing this context around took a bit of work.)

+Passing the window handler around will fix the Lazarus<-->SDL link bug, allowing Lazarus apps to use SDL.<br>
+(I dont know how to do this, its not working)

-### Why SDL?
+### SDL?
+You can do better.

-**MODIFIED JEDI HEADERS ARE USED**

-It is easier to fix the flaws(on Github) than fix the JEDI teams work that is published online.

 Its easier to understand SDL than it is X11/D2D/Quartz2D.
 I know this.<br>
-SDL accomplishes the mission.<br>
+SDL "accomplishes the mission".<br>

-It appears that the headers may be out of date.
-FPC uses newer patchset than JEDI provides.<br>
-JEDI headers were all we had- until recently.<br>
-(This is certainly the case for SDL1.2.)

-You most likely will want SDLv2(Textures/ GL ops),<br>
-but the compatibility for the "BGI" or "Graphics Context" is what Im after.

-I will produce both SDL versions- **DO NOT MIX THEM.
-They are not-backwards compatible**.<br>
-(They dont work that way, Ive tried.)<br>

-Use one or the other.

-If you are trying to do this with Lazarus:
-**There are too many Lazarus flaws trying to link in SDL that it isnt funny.
-PLEASE WAIT**

-Output is **STILL ACCELERATED**.<br>
-These days we are not using slow GDI/GDI+ or Framebuffer calls-<br>
-we have "driver supported" D2D/Quartz2d/X11 accelleration.

-Very ancient win9x boxes may not have accelleration-<br>
-but realisticly, who has those?
-They cant connect to the internet.

-However-

-        SDL2 has some limits I find annoying.
-        Further, Textures are the new default.<br>

-Textures are one-way pipeline operations(GL).

-Newer systems can use SDL2. <br>
-You probly wont notice **much** of a difference.

-Keep in mind SDL is only 2d, anyone telling you that "SDL does 3d" is lying to you.<br>
-(3D code either uses OpenGL- or Direct3D).
-Combining the two is hackish at best.<br>

-Theres no such thing as a 2D "texture"- thats a 3D "object side".<br>
-(You are just looking at it differently.)
+It is a starting point for me before I start rewriting a dozen other units on five platforms (in 15 languages).

+SDL code is not generally of very much use by itself.<br>
+People just dont understand how to use it- or its shortcomings(theres a lot).

+If you think you can do better- stop talking smack, and start writing code. <br>
+(CLEAN LOGICAL CODE, not that VC and CPP OOP garbage.)

 #### The SDL_BGI C Code is bugged

-SDL uses MESA on Unices(for software mode) drawing/rendering.

-Instead of forcing MESA(software ops) - lets probe for accelerated Renderers.<br>
-Software rendering is **not accellerated** (BAD).

-SDL2 cuts off some features that older OSes need- most SDL2 "differences" can be backported to SDL1.<br>
-(Texture->Surface ops)

-(libuos , synapse, soil, freeimage will still be needed for some functionality)

-The work so far- is not in vain- at any rate- the opposite- coding is accelerating by several factors.

-#### SDL code is bugged

-Originally it was written for "CRT Beam racing" when making updates.<br>
-On LCD and newer physical screens, this is no longer necessary, however can leave stray pixels behind.<br>

-Modern Double buffering uses "full frame" updates (like B-frames in movies).

-        SDL_Flip(when double Buffering or using HWSurfaces) is the same as SDL_UpdateRect(with x,y,w,h=0) -
-        and will fall back to that operation mode if needed.
+YES, I know.
+Its SAD.

-BitDepths and colors are passed aligned the way that Ive written them.<br>
+BitDepths and colors are passed aligned now.<br>
-Most people do not care to do this- and it creates issues when using OpenGL.<br>
+SDL and GL assume you have done this.<br>

-Aligned data moves are faster and do not require re-work midflight.
+Aligned data moves are faster and do not require re-work midflight.<br>
+**GL will crash** if your color data is not aligned properly.

-Less than 8bpp are 8bpp palettes with "less color data".
-Less than 8bpp simply is not supported any other way.<br>
+Less than 8bpp (and 8bpp) are palettes(LUT w SDL_COLOR limits) with "less color data".

-SDLv1 Get/PutPixel Core routines need to be reimplemented.<br>
-SDL2 has Renderer support so these had to be modified to support the renderer.<br>

-These are core routines- most other functions will not work unless these routines are implemented.<br>
-While SDL2 has some routines that may not need PutPixel() every call- SDL1 does NOT.<br>

 Code is intentionally written to support double buffer (offscreen) rendering methods.<br>
-The VSYNC hint (and VSYNC timed drawing) may have to be set.
+The VSYNC hint (and VSYNC timed drawing) may have to be set on some OSes.

-Keep in mind, Batch operations in VideoBuffer(VESA: LFB) space are faster than recursive calls to Put/GetPixel.<br>
+Keep in mind, Batch operations in VideoBuffer(VESA: LFB) "Surfaces" are faster than recursive calls to Put/GetPixel-<br>
+(or the Renderer equivalents).

 **This is where SDL is bugged and slows down**.

 There is also a SSE glitch on x86(i386) builds with FPC.
 It has to do with code alignment.<br>
 Either write code for SSE on x64 processors or use MMX instead.<br>
 This bug is hard to work around (FPC/GCC core) but modern processors with SSE2+ are probably x64 based anyways.

 ### WHYE WHY WHY not Tcanvas?

-I dont want to hear the bickering.
+I dont want to hear the bickering. <br>
 Could it be done, yes-and with acceleration.

         1- This is Lazarus only implementation.
-OSes not supporting Lazarus wont have the routines. (non-portable) 2- The code is a mess.
+	OSes not supporting Lazarus wont have the routines. (non-portable)

+        2- The code is a mess.

-        3- Class(instantiated) structures (TCanvas.PutPixel, etc...) need to be rewritten as per OS spec-not an easy task This requires knowledge of X11,OSX, and Win32 DirectX (5-7) APIs at a minimum
+        3- Class(instantiated) structures (TCanvas.PutPixel, etc...) need to be rewritten per OS

+                This requires knowledge of X11,OSX, and Win32 DirectX (5-7) APIs at a minimum
-                (However, We could hook SDL in here and forgettabout it.)
-                        On most Unices: SDLv1 is shipped, you have to ask for version 2.

         4- Which SDL(if any) method do we use??
-                (Most people would say version 2 but HwSURFACE modes and version 1 can be used) This problem is highlighted HERE - with my code- with older systems.
+                (Most people would say version 2 but HwSURFACE modes and version 1 can be used)

+                This problem is highlighted  with my code- on older systems.
 You cant mix the code.
-                Some games like X11 flight sims seem to use SDLv1 and crash on mode switch(X11 -GL Threads issue??
-Glitch??).

-This is not my focus right now- but it may be soon.<br>

-The focus is the use of Graphics unit "under windowing environments" with "framebuffer fallback".<br>
-Unices have not had any working graphics units (if ever) since Kernel Framebuffer support was removed- and X11 in use.
+Unices have not had any working graphics units (if ever) since Kernel Framebuffer support was removed- and X11 used.

 Can TCanvas be used Fullscreen?
 YES!

 There is hope for TCanvas- but the author, Tom Gregorovic(Tombo) , is on subversion.<br>
 The Package name is LazRGBGraphics.
 With some modifications- it can incorporate everything here.
+-As such, I am including it here on GH.

+As such, I will focus primarily on Unices and SDL command-line apps until further notice.<br>
+If Windows port builds, its a bonus, but I wont stop it from building.

 ## OSes Supported

+### Unices

+		:-)

+This should work on most unices/Linux-es that fpc (or Lazarus) supports.<br>
+The only requirement is SDL 1 or SDL 2(and its depends).

+If SDL doesnt support your box, I cant either.

+Dont forget to install the dev libraries/units if building source code.

+Basically, if its TUX- it should build(assuming I havent broken the code)-and work.<br>
+I dont have BSD, I dont USE BSD(open or free)--please dont ask about it.

+NO, I dont give a damn about backwards POSIX, AIUX, SOUIX (OS9 terminal hack) compatibility.<br>
+Either it works, or it doesnt.
+(Its a confusing mess to implement.)

-#### Windows Minimum version
+### Windows

-We will be stopping compatibility at Win 2K.
+**WINDOWS 2K is the MINIMUM SUPPORTED WINDOWS OS**

 Windows 2K can use DirectX9c -(you have to hunt down an installer), XP ships with DX7+<br>

 Win2K doesnt suffer from "activation bugs"-that service didnt exist yet.<br>
 So- if you are having issues w emulating XP(and keeping it active)--try Win2K (Pro/Workstation) instead.

-SDL wants XP- but ultimately its due to lack of DirectX being compatible- <br>
-This can be worked around.

-There is no reason to go below this- these OSes are very insecure - if they can ever surf the net.<br>
+Be sure and get the "128Bit security patch", not just Service Packs 4 and 5.

+NTFS "has file loss", be aware of this in Win2K- Win10. <br>
+(The bug has not been patched to date, Ive recently lost 1.2TB on Win10, the drive is fine, its the FS.)

-#### Win 95 and 98
+#### What about Win 95 and 98?

-Win 95/98 (DirectX 5 era) cannot connect to the "modern web" -choke on cryptography and algorithms, and do not thave the resources required to load sites like facebook. (often have less than 128MB ram)

-Keep in mind that computers of this era need every ounce of RAM- max everything out, or it will be swapping to disk internally due to on-demand paging so much that you wont get anything done.

-Im not saying you CANT write code for these platforms- Im saying "it may not be worth your time".
-SDL1 does support Win9x systems.

-(PC EM - if you are going to emulate)
+95/98/and ME(486-Pentium era) are "glorified user-interfaced DOS-boxes".<br>
+Code for DOS (go32v2) and youll be fine here.

+These OSes do not use the "NT core"(VM86 cpu modes).

-#### Mac OS9
+### Mac OS9

 OS9 capable systems usually had a 512MB Dimm slot somewhere.<br>
 This would put them on -par with WinME, Win2k -and possibly low end WinXP systems(if added).

-CodeWarrior Base (OS9) is used as a base (Borland had a working Graphics lib) starting point.<br>
+CodeWarrior Base (OS9) is used as a starting point.<br>
+Syntax is similar to fpc's MacPascal modes, and win32 build mode(xp era) is available, this is much like Lazarus.
+(CW Pro v4 is the last to support Pascal.)

-DrawSprockets(pre-OSX) are preferred over QuickDraw/QuickDraw GX.<br>
+DrawSprockets(pre-OSX) are preferred over QuickDraw/QuickDraw GX. <br>
-When OS9 updated QuickDraw for color modes(dodgy,hackish code) - the best performing was DrawSprockets.<br>
-(The API merged into Quartz with OSX.)
+Documentation does exist.<br>

 OS9 WILL NOT **AND CANNOT** SUPPORT SDLv2.<br>
-If you can dual-boot back into OSX- do so.
-Then you can use SDLv2 and OpenGL.
+If you can dual-boot back into OSX- do so. <br>
+-Then you can use SDLv2 and OpenGL.

+### OSX

+OSX can use Lazarus(now)- or the older FP UInterfaces+XCode method.
+Both work.
+Be wary of "distribution specific issues" like FAT BINARIES and "forced 64bit compatibility" imposed by "Apple".

+fpc should run but its buried inside of Lazarus on the command line.
+(/usr/local/lib/something/somewhere....)

-#### Dos
+### Dos

 Dos-Based systems generally dont connect to the internet.<br>
 (You would be browsing in text mode if you were.)

         Again, Borland has a starting base , here.
+	The trick is to setup Packet Communications and use (NE2000?) an ISA network card with dos mode drivers(10BaseT).

 RETRO-Computing (and curiosity) are really the only reasons for using (or emulating) such old systems.<br>
 They are a real PITA to write code for, even with DPMI and LFB/VESA available.

 (DOSBOX/DOSEMU and PC EM emulate these well.)

----

-14 Nov 2019:
-SDL2 Palette Modes remain untested, partially implemented.<br>
-Most Palettes are at least defined, the code to use them may not be fully implemented yet.

-SDL2 units should build, SDL1 is being worked on.

-SDL1 - the SDL UNIT code is patched from FPC devs online- THEY ARE MODIFIED JEDI HEADERS.<br>
-The original code has difficulty building, moreso with sdlutils unit, which we need functions from.<br>
-It has to be patched for 64bit systems.

-By default SDL main unit DOES NOT IMPLEMENT Get/PutPixel, which is required.<br>
-SDLUtils unit has these routines.

-The CGA palettes are here- but as of tonight, the entire palette code us fubar(yes I made changes)...nothing unexpected.<br>
-I made a decision and 5000 lines of code depend on that decision, one way - or another.<br>
-(Lesser of two evils.)
-I copied the code and split it between SDL1 and SDL2 when I wrote these routines.(OOPS)

---Jazz

----
+There are 3 modes:

+	PURE 8088/86 (fpc i8086 8-bit port)
+	286 (used??)
+(16bit cpu port)
+	386-486DX(Qemu can take over here- fpc go32v2 can build Pentium/Pentium II code)

+Integer and math addressing still use 16bits, until the 486.
+Newer Pentiums and clones add multimedia cpu extensions.

 #### The Boat Demo

+The boat image is actual TCanvas output:

+Heres how you draw it.

 In case youre wondering- this demo is from a book.<br>
-It was taken from Owen Bishops Java demo.<br>
+It was taken from Owen Bishops Java demo.The port was for a Pascal book.<br>

-It uses the following draw method code:
-(You still need this unit and SDL.)
+(Its not my work, I dont take credit for it)<br>

 Expected output size: (640,480)